 The Family Education Rights and Privacy Act (FERPA) established the right of students to inspect and review their education records; provides that personally identifiable information will not, with certain exception, be disclosed without the student’s written permission; provides for guidelines for the correction of inaccurate or misleading data through informal or formal hearings; grants students the right to file complaints with the Family Educational Rights and Privacy Act Office concerning alleged failures of the College to comply; and makes provisions for notice to the students concerning their rights.

 Black Hawk College has adopted policies and procedures implementing FERPA, which are outlined in the BHC academic catalog.

 Students may be subject to criminal and civil penalties if they engage in the illegal distribution of copyrighted materials.
 Black Hawk College monitors network activity and utilizes network traffic shaping for stopping illegal file sharing and copyright use.
 For further information refer to the Student Handbook.

 A student who has a complaint should work with the individual who the complaint is against.
 If that person is not available or the student is uncomfortable working with that individual, the student should discuss the complaint with a BHC employee who can direct the student to the proper individual.
 The student may also contact a Director, Dean, Vice President, Executive Director or the Title IX Coordinator for assistance.
 A student wishing to file a complaint without speaking to a person may do so by completing the Black Hawk College website contact form.
-If the specific concern has not been resolved in an expeditious and fair manner at BHC, the student may click here to file a complaint with the Illinois Community College Board or out-of-state online students may also click here to file a complaint in the state which he or she resides.
+If the specific concern has not been resolved in an expeditious and fair manner at BHC, the student may file a complaint with the Illinois Community College Board or out-of-state online students may also file a complaint in the state which he or she resides.